 Cravens House Loop Trail is a 4.6 mile moderately trafficked loop trail located near Chattanooga, Tennessee that features beautiful wild flowers and is rated as difficult.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.

 To start this loop, park at the Craven's House (entrance road above Ruby Falls).
 Start by going right and back right onto "Rifle Pits Trail" .62 at first split.
 Turn left onto "Upper Truck Trail" .73 where you can explore the remnants of the old CCC Camp Demaray that housed 200 men complete with Barber Shop and Tennis Courts in the 30's.
 Next intersection stay left onto "Gum Spring Trail" .63 the roughest part of the trail, this will lead you to Sunset Rock .02 if you desire or stay left onto "Bluff Trail" for .066 mile for a left onto "Craven's House Trail" .52 and back to your vehicle.
 While at the Craven's House there are several old structures to explore like the Hardy house to the left, a turn of the century Tudor.

 Hard going up to the right.
 At the top turn right and go up the metal stairs to the park.
 Going back go right at the stairs and then bear LEFT at the fork.
 4.68 mile loop.
 Careful on the way down--easy but precariously skinny goat trail on a bluff requires you pay attention to your foot work.
 Safety first.